amtan20/FacebookNetworkAnalysis/README.md

 3. Adjusted rand score to compare the results of the two community detection algorithms

 # Findings
-- There is a accuracy/efficiency tradeoff when using the two community detection algorithms.
-Girvan-Newman more accurately identifed communities in the Facebook network, but it is computationally very expensive, taking nearly 5 hours to process Node 107!
+There is a accuracy/efficiency tradeoff when using the two community detection algorithms.
+Girvan-Newman more accurately identifed communities in the Facebook network, but it was computationally very expensive, taking nearly 5 hours to process Node 107!
 On the other hand, node2vec processed Node 107 in seconds, but had a lower rand score.
 The table summarizes the rand score of each community detection method when compared with the ground truth labels of the social circles.

 | Node     | Girvan-Newman Community Detection | node2vec + Kmeans |
 |----------|---------------------|--------|